notkurrent/sana/README.md

 1.  **Modern Async Stack:** Fully migrated to **SQLAlchemy (Async)** and **asyncpg**.
 This allows the server to handle high concurrency without blocking, ensuring the interface remains snappy even under load.
 2.  **Resilient Database Connections:** Uses `pool_pre_ping=True` and connection recycling strategies to handle cloud database (Supabase) idle timeouts gracefully.
 The app automatically recovers lost connections without user errors.
-3.  **Soft Delete Pattern:** Categories are never physically deleted.
-Instead, they are marked `is_active=False`.
-This preserves transaction history and allows for "resurrection" of categories without data integrity issues.
+3.  **Soft Delete Pattern:** Categories AND Transactions are never physically deleted.
+They are marked with `is_active=False` or `is_deleted=True`.
+This preserves history and data integrity.
-4.  **Database Migrations:** All database schema changes are managed by **Alembic**, ensuring smooth updates and version control for the DB structure.
+4.  **Database Migrations:** All database schema changes are managed by **Alembic**, ensuring smooth updates (e.g., adding multi-currency support without losing data).
 5.  **HMAC Validation:** Every API request is authenticated using Telegram's `initData` hash (HMAC SHA-256) to ensure requests originate from a verified Telegram session.
-6.  **Timezone Awareness:** The backend intelligently adjusts UTC data based on the user's `X-Timezone-Offset` header to ensure analytics and calendars reflect local time correctly.
+6.  **Multi-Currency Architecture:** Transactions store the `original_amount` and `currency` code alongside the base amount, allowing for accurate historical records even if exchange rates change.

 ---